Twerton Park: The Popular Side

-Located opposite the Grandstand, with a capacity of 3,884 the terrace runs the length of the pitch and is covered by metal roofing and is all standing.
-Though not the largest stand physically, the Popular Side is able to house the largest number of spectators when at full capacity.

-The Popular Side is home to the clubs most vocal and passionate support.
-The stand has a drinks/sacks bar at the half way line.
-Originally the terrace was designed to hold around 7,000 fans, though the stand has been brought forward significantly and thus it's overall capacity reduced, as referenced by Ken Loach in an interview The Athletic: "That one over there, you can see how far they’ve brought the ground forward because that’s virtually in someone’s garden,” he adds, pointing out something that I’d somehow failed to notice despite coming here hundreds of times over the years.
-“When that floodlight was put up, it was within the ground.”
+Located opposite the Grandstand, with a physical capacity of 3,500 the terrace runs the length of the pitch and is covered by metal roofing and is all standing.
+The Popular Side is home to the club's most vocal and passionate support, with flags and banners being put up at either end of which Bath City are attacking.
+The stand has a drinks/snacks bar at the half way line.
+Originally the terrace was designed to hold around 6,000 fans, though the stand has been brought forward significantly and thus its overall capacity reduced.

-So, too, was the strip of land that is now occupied by houses behind the Popular side, where a long covered terrace stretches the length of the pitch and plays games with your eyes because of the slope on the playing surface."
 On 2 August 2022 the club announced the opening of a bar on The Popular Side.

 The Bristol End

-Located to the west, an open, all standing, terrace which is the designated away end when segregation is put in place, significantly larger than the Bath End at the opposing goal with an official capacity of 2,400.
+Located to the west, an open, all standing, terrace which is the designated away end when segregation is put in place, significantly larger than the Bath End at the opposing goal with a physical capacity of 2,500.
 The terracing goes deeper and higher than both the Bath End and The Popular Side, being 26 steps high.
 The Bristol End is lined with two sets of metal barriers running parallel to the stand, the lower barrier being placed on the 10th step from the pitch height, and the upper barrier placed on the 18th.
 The barriers are more commonly used for fans to lean on during matches, but when at maximum capacity, they act as protection against a ‘human push or crush.’